iu-data-science-python-i590-team-jtr/final-project/README.md

 - J
 3. Report how many NaN.
 Use isnull() function applied to the dataframe.
 Then you can use arithmetic sum().
 - R
 4. Replace NaN values with the mean of column A7.
-Use fillna() - find how to calculate mean of the column, add a parameter skipna=TRUE.
+Use fillna() - find how to calculate mean of the column
 - T
 5. Provide the summary statistics - you can use describe() function
 - J